teraphone/teraphone/NOTES.md

 Groups can use [vertical tabs](https://mui.com/components/tabs/#vertical-tabs).

+## Rooms

+Rooms can use a [list](https://mui.com/components/lists/).
+Users can show up as nested list items.

+## Participants

+Use [account menu](https://mui.com/components/menus/#account-menu) to mute/unmute etc.

+## Bottom navigation

+Use [bottom navigation](https://mui.com/components/bottom-navigation/) for mute/deafen/disconnect buttons... or should these go somewhere else?

 # TODO:
 - [x] save JWT on successful login/signup
 - [x] on successful login/signup, redirect to /home